roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | Shopify   | 5925169               |
 | Retail    | 1081934227           |

-Total count of transactions for Retail is 1081934227 and for shopify the number is 5925169.
-From this it can be clearly seen that in retail, the sale is more.
+Retail is significantly outperforming Shopify by a total transaction count of 1,080,1934,227, where the count for shopify is 5,925,169.

 --6.
 What is the percentage of sales for Retail vs Shopify for each month
 ```